sudhz/sudhz/README.md

-# Hey there, I'm Sudhz! 👋
+# Hey there, I'm Sudhanshu 👋

 I'm a software developer who loves building things that solve real problems.
 I enjoy digging into backend engineering, experimenting with DevOps, crafting user-friendly CLI tools, and playing around with AI.